 The Kuthodaw Pagoda Project was established for the purpose of photographing, documenting and studying the Kuthodaw Pagoda site and its Pali language inscriptions.
 The project objectives were to pilot the digitization of the entire canon by on-boarding a select number of texts.
-Existing digital Roman-script transliteration of the 6th Council edition were edited to reflect the readings of the Kuthodaw Pagoda stelae by a team of Burmese monks under project supervision.
+Existing digital Roman-script transliteration of the 6th Council edition were edited to reflect the readings of the Kuthodaw Pagoda stelae by a team of monastic scholars from Sitagu International Buddhist Academy, Mandalay branch.

 Project funding was from the Sydney Southeast Asia Centre at the University of Sydney.

 The “World’s biggest book” resides at the Kuthodaw Pagoda in Mandalay in upper Myanmar.
 Consisting of 729 marble stelae spread over 5.2 hectares, this large and historically unique inscriptional site preserves an authorised mid-nineteenth century Myanmar recension of the Pali Buddhist canon known as the 5th Council edition.
 Although of great cultural and historical significance, the text recension on these stelae has not been documented or made available to the international scholarly community.

 The research proposition was to ‘establish the digital platform necessary to a) create a complete Roman-script transliteration of the Burmese-script Kuthodaw Pagoda inscriptions and b) to compare this recension of the Pali canon with the wider textual tradition of Myanmar.`